-The balance of the Offer Shares allocated but not taken up by the PSE Trading Participants will be distributed by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters to their clients or to the general public.
+The balance of the Offer Shares allocated but not taken up by the PSE Trading Participants will be distributed by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter to their clients or to the general public.

-A total of [53,366,000] Offer Shares, or 10% of the Firm Offer, shall be made available to Local Small Investors.
-Local Small Investors is defined as a subscriber to the Offer who is willing to subscribe to a maximum of [•] Offer Shares under the LSI program.
-Should the total demand for the Offer Shares in the LSI program exceed the maximum allocation, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters shall allocate the Offer Shares by balloting.
+A total of 53,366,000 Offer Shares, or 10% of the Firm Offer, shall be made available to Local Small Investors.
+Local Small Investors is defined as a subscriber to the Offer who is willing to subscribe to a maximum of 59,000 Offer Shares under the LSI program.
+Should the total demand for the Offer Shares in the LSI program exceed the maximum allocation, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter shall allocate the Offer Shares by balloting.

-The balance of the Offer Shares allocated but not taken up by the Local Small Investors will be distributed by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters to their clients or to the general public.
+The balance of the Offer Shares allocated but not taken up by the Local Small Investors will be distributed by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter to their clients or to the general public.

-All Offer Shares not taken up by the QIBs, the PSE Trading Participants, the LSIs, the general public and the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters' clients shall be purchased by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters on a firm commitment basis pursuant to the terms and conditions of the Underwriting Agreement.
-Nothing herein or in the Underwriting Agreement shall limit the rights of the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters from purchasing the Offer Shares for its own respective account.
+All Offer Shares not taken up by the QIBs, the PSE Trading Participants, the LSIs, the general public and the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters' and Participating Underwriter's clients shall be purchased by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter on a firm commitment basis pursuant to the terms and conditions of the Underwriting Agreement.
+Nothing herein or in the Underwriting Agreement shall limit the rights of the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter from purchasing the Offer Shares for its own respective account.